Data Filtering

 Text

-If a column contains text and cells are to be selected containing particular text, Filter() function can be used.
-In the following example, the template file contains a list of countries and the row is to be selected containing a particular country name.
-Following code demonstrates filtering text.
+If a column contains text and you want to select cells containing a particular string, the Filter() function can be used.
+In the following example, the template file contains a list of countries, and the row to be selected contains a specific country name.
 Sample files are given below.

 <!DOCTYPE html>